 The entire outfit set up to go.

-A heart-warming sight for a lonesome tourist in this bare land.
+A heart-warming sight for a lonesome tourist in this neck of no woods.

-The egregious privilege of living in the age of fossil fuels.
+The egregious privilege of living in a fossil-fueled age.

 The trickle of the headwaters of the Back River.